crcx/retroforth/doc/RETRO-Book.md

 a block storage system, and keyboard:

-    ie    will return `3` since there are three i/o devices 0 iq  will return 0 0, since the first device is a screen (0) with a version of 0
+    ie    will return `3` since there are three i/o devices 0 iq  will return 0 0, since the first device is a screen (device class 0, version of 0)
-    1 iq  will return 1 3, since the second device is a block storage (3), with a version of 1
+    1 iq  will return 1 3, since the second device is a block storage (class 3), with a version of 1
-    2 iq  will return 0 1, since the third device is a keyboard (1), with a version of 0
+    2 iq  will return 0 1, since the third device is a keyboard (class 1), with a version of 0

 In this case, some interactions can be defined: